- Pelvic Floor

 Make sure you have somebody to drive you to treatment.
 Some may benefit from taking anti-nausea medications before treatment(consult your doctor if you have very strong nausea or vomiting).

-Generally, it is advisable not to make fast movements with the head and to not lie down on involved side.
-Sleeping in more upright positioning can also be beneficial.
-Soft Neck Collar may be applied for 2 days in order to avoid head movements; however we rarely use this approach
+Generally, it is advisable not to make fast movements with the head and to not lie down on the involved side.
+Sleeping in a more upright position can also be beneficial.
+Soft Neck Collar may be applied for two days to avoid head movements; however, we rarely use this approach.

 No. Although success rates are very high, there are more resilient variants of BPPV(rare) that require more treatments.
 Occasionally, there is also a recurrence of BPPV.
 As with any medical condition, if there is no improvement after appropriate treatment a further medical investigation may be needed.